 Keeping your boat covered will help make it last longer, as rain and UV rays will break down the protective coatings applied to the wood.
 If your boat is too big to keep it out of the water when not in use, you will extend the longevity of the boat if you can lift it out once a year for a thorough inspection and re-paint degraded areas.

 The type of wood also has some bearing on how often it is best preserved.
 Some woods, like teak, are much more water resistant than others, such as oak.
-The age of the boat also affects durability – if the timber is 50+ years old it will be more tightly grained and stronger due to different growing conditions and having been harvested from more mature trees.
+The age of the boat also affects durability – if the timber was 50+ years old when felled it will be more tightly grained and stronger due to different growing conditions and having been harvested from more mature trees.

 Wash gently with Boatwash and a cloth or soft brush, then wipe dry.